Juan de Lángara: French Revolutionary Wars

-In 1793 he joined Sir Samuel Hood, with 18 Spanish ships-of-the-line, in capturing the French naval arsenal of Toulon (August–December).
+In 1793 he joined Sir Samuel Hood, with 18 Spanish ships-of-the-line, in occupying the French naval arsenal of Toulon (August–December).
 The mutual cooperation between the two sides was marked by tension and suspicion.
 Horatio Nelson had acquired a poor opinion of Spanish seamen when he visited the port of Cádiz on his way to the Mediterranean, which is not surprising as the Spanish mercantile marine was so small that only about 10 per cent of the Spanish Navy's crewmen were experienced seamen.
 At Toulon, these tensions made it difficult to defend the newly-captured arsenal.
-When Gravina was heavily wounded, a Spanish lieutenant general called Valdez asserted his own claim to overall command of the allied force.
-In support of that claim, Lángara moved his three-decker Reina Luisa flagship into a position broadside on to HMS Victory with two other three-deckers on her bow and quarter.
+When Federico Gravina was heavily wounded, a Spanish lieutenant general called Valdez asserted his own claim to overall command of the allied force.
+In support of that claim, Lángara moved his three-decker Reina Luisa into a position broadside on to HMS Victory with two other three-deckers on her bow and quarter.
 Hood, however, resisted this attempted intimidation.

 Before Toulon was evacuated, British and Spanish incendiary parties commanded by Sir Sidney Smith were sent to destroy the arsenal and the ships in the harbour.
 It was Lángara who conducted the rear-guard action, in which his men blew up the arsenal and refloated a number of warships, later sent to Britain.
 Hood was able to get fifteen French ships out of Toulon before the fall of the city.
 On 14 February 1795, after 6 hours of chase aboard the ship of the line Reina Luisa he captured the 32-gun French frigate Helène.

-For a short while, after the alliance between France and Spain had been concluded, in 1795, Lángara co-operated with Napoleon during his Italian campaign of 1796, and sailed from Cádiz with nineteen ships of the line and ten frigates, escaped past Rear-Admiral Mann's division which Jervis had posted to watch Cádiz and passed into the Mediterranean Sea.
+For a short while, after the alliance between the French First Republic and Spain had been concluded, in 1795, Lángara co-operated with Napoleon during his Italian campaign of 1796, and sailed from Cádiz with nineteen ships of the line and ten frigates, escaped past Rear-Admiral Mann's division which Jervis had posted to watch Cádiz and passed into the Mediterranean Sea.
 He collected seven ships at Cartagena and cruised as far as Corsica, but did not attack the British squadron lying in San Fiorenzo Bay.
 He proceeded to Toulon, where the combined Franco-Spanish fleet, totalling 38 ships of the line, heavily outnumbered the British Mediterranean squadron, which had lost a third of its strength after Mann precipitately fled back to the English Channel.
 The French and Spanish navies' success in joining up in this way caused the Admiralty in London to order the Royal Navy to evacuate both Corsica and the Mediterranean.

 The same year he was once again appointed Secretary of State for the Navy and made a Counsellor of State.
 In 1797, he was appointed Inspector-General of the navy.
 Retiring in 1799, he died in 1806.